-In addition to three Colleges that comprise the San Mateo Community College District, there are 10 other public community colleges operating within a 25-mile radius of the City of San Mateo.71
+In addition to the three Colleges that comprise the San Mateo Community College District, there are 10 other public community colleges operating within a 25-mile radius of the City of San Mateo.70

 There are three public higher education institutions offering bachelor's degrees in a 25-mile radius of the City of San Mateo.
-San Mateo County, however, lacks a full-service 4-year public higher education institution.72
+San Mateo County, however, lacks a full-service 4-year public higher education institution.71

 California's public higher education sectors grew in enrollment by 14.4% from 1990 through 2011.
-Among these sectors, the community colleges grew the least (9.8% while the California State University System grew by 44.7% and the University of California System grew by 24.8%.73
+Among these sectors, the community colleges grew the least (9.8%) while the California State University System grew by 44.7% and the University of California System grew by 24.8%.72

-California is home to nearly 25 percent of the nation's community college students, but approximately only half of those seeking a degree, certificate, or transfer meet their goal within six years.
-Hispanic and Black students in California fare even worse.74
+California is home to nearly 25 percent of the nation's community college students, but approximately, only half of those seeking a degree, certificate, or transfer meet their goal within six years.
+Hispanic and Black students in California fare even worse.73

-About two-thirds of young (aged 25-34) Asians/Pacific Islanders have achieved a postsecondary degree in California, compared with 52% for White non-Hispanics, 29% for Black non-Hispanics, 27% for American Indians/Alaska Natives, and 17% for Hispanics.75
+Approximately two-thirds of young (aged 25-34) Asians/Pacific Islanders have achieved a postsecondary degree in California, compared with 52% for White non-Hispanics, 29% for Black non-Hispanics, 27% for American Indians/Alaska Natives, and 17% for Hispanics.74

 In 2012, Latinos outnumbered all others in applications to the University of California schools for the first time.
-76
+75

-By 2016 California community college students for the first time will need to maintain certain academic performance standards to remain eligible for fee waivers.
-The result may alter student attendance patterns significantly for community colleges.77
+By 2016, California community college students for the first time will need to maintain certain academic performance standards to remain eligible for fee waivers.
+The result may alter student attendance patterns significantly for community colleges.76

 In April 2013, the California Community Colleges joined other states to release a "Student Success Scorecard."
 Mandated by AB1456, it provides transfer and degree or certificate completion and persistence rates as well as data on how effectively colleges move students through remedial and career-technical courses on each of the system's 112 campuses.
-Each measure is reported by college-prepared and unprepared for college, and broken down by race, ethnicity, gender, and age and includes transfer rates and "momentum points," such as the percentage of students who complete 30 units.78
+Each measure is reported by "college-prepared" and "unprepared for college," and broken down by race, ethnicity, gender, and age and includes transfer rates and "momentum points," such as the percentage of students who complete 30 units.77

 California's new streamlined transfer program developed by California Community Colleges and California State University now offers 1,000 associate degrees for transfer.
-In the 2012-2013 academic year, the first full year that these transfer degrees were available, 1,730 Associate of Science for Transfer and 3,571 Associate of Arts for Transfer degrees were awarded to California community colleges students.79
+In the 2012-2013 academic year, the first full year that these transfer degrees were available, 1,730 associate of science for transfer and 3,571 associate of arts for transfer degrees were awarded to California community colleges students.78

 In the most recent California Legislative session, SB 440 was passed which expands the Student Transfer Achievement Reform Act of 2010 to require that, prior to the 2014-15 academic year, every California Community College create an associate degree for transfer in every major that has a transfer model curriculum.
-Students completing Associate Degrees for Transfer receive priority registration in the California State University system.80
+Students completing associate degrees for transfer receive priority registration in the California State University system.79

 Seventy-seven percent of all students enrolled in California community colleges are categorized as "below college level."
-Six-year completion rates for these students are consistently in the range of 42 to 43%, contrasted to the 72% rates for students who are designated as college level.81
+Six-year completion rates for these students are consistently in the range of 42 to 43%, contrasted to the 72% rates for students who are designated as college level.80